SodaStream: Boycott campaign and factory relocation

-Firing of Palestinian workers

-In July 2014, SodaStream fired 60 Palestinian workers after they had complained about not receiving sufficient food to break Ramadan fasts during night shifts.
+In July 2014, SodaStream fired 60 Palestinian workers after they filed a complaint about not receiving sufficient food to break Ramadan fasts during night shifts.
 The workers were not allowed to bring their own food into the plant due to Jewish dietary restrictions being enforced.
 According to SodaStream the workers had called for a wildcat strike.
-According to the workers they were fired after filing a formal complaint.
-SodaStream claimed that the workers were given a hearing and that they were not denied severance pay.
+SodaStream claimed that the workers were given a hearing and were not denied severance pay.

 SodaStream announced that its factory in Ma'ale Adumim would be closed by the end of 2015 in order to save $9 million in production costs.
-The plant's operations were transferred to a new factory in Lehavim, where it reportedly "employ a significant number of Bedouin Arabs".
+The plant's operations were transferred to a new factory in Lehavim, where it reportedly employed "a significant number of Bedouin Arabs".
 The move laid off 500 Palestinian workers, although 74 Palestinian workers moved with SodaStream when it relocated.
-However, the Israeli government initially refused to renew the Palestinians' work permits.
-SodaStream protested the government decision.
-Around a year later, the Israeli government renewed the working permits of the 74 Palestinian workers and they returned to SodaStream.

-Some news sources reported that SodaStream blamed the Boycott, Divestment and Sanctions movement (BDS) for the closing of its plant.
-Mahmoud Nawajaa, the BDS coordinator in Ramallah, called the loss of Palestinian jobs at SodaStream "part of the price that should be paid in the process of ending the occupation".
-SodaStream CEO Daniel Birnbaum blamed Benjamin Netanyahu for the Palestinian job losses.
-According to Birnbaum, all of the Palestinian employees had passed Israeli security clearance, but were denied permits to work after Netanyahu intervened.
-Birnbaum claimed that Netanyahu wanted the Palestinians fired so he could then blame BDS.
-Netanyahu's office denied Birnbaum's claims.